Data processing: Commercial data processing

 Commercial data processing involves a large volume of input data, relatively few computational operations, and a large volume of output.
 For example, an insurance company needs to keep records on tens or hundreds of thousands of policies, print and mail bills, and receive and post payments.

 Data analysis

 In science and engineering, the terms data processing and information systems are considered too broad, and the term data processing is typically used for the initial stage followed by a data analysis in the second stage of the overall data handling.

 Data analysis uses specialized algorithms and statistical calculations that are less often observed in a typical general business environment.
-For data analysis, software suites like SPSS or SAS, or their free counterparts such as DAP, gretl or PSPP are often used.
+For data analysis, software suites like SPSS or SAS, or their free counterparts such as DAP, gretl, or PSPP are often used.
+These tools are usually helpful for processing various huge data sets, as they are able to handle enormous amount of statistical analysis.

 Systems

 A data processing system is a combination of machines, people, and processes that for a set of inputs produces a defined set of outputs.
 The inputs and outputs are interpreted as data, facts, information etc. depending on the interpreter's relation to the system.

 A term commonly used synonymously with data or storage (codes) processing system is information system.
 With regard particularly to electronic data processing, the corresponding concept is referred to as electronic data processing system.